PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Boltac watched the sleep.
 Now that the boy was he was unconscious he seemed even younger.
 "Okay, no charge for the concussion.
 And you're welcome," Boltac said.
 Then he went inside.

-# Boltac in Love #
+# 6 #

 "Asarah, my love!"
-Boltac shouted before the door had even closed behind him
+Boltac bellowed before the door had even had a chance to close behind him, "I have come to rescue from all of this."

-# Inside the Inn #

-Inside the Inn, Asarah was thinking of waves.
-As a young girl, her parents had taken her to see the ocean.
-She had stayed all day on the beach on that that hot summer day.
-Her long black hair streaking behind her skinny body like a pennant.
-Shrieking and dashing into the waves as they pounded the shore.

-In her heart, on that perfect summer day, she had made a vow, as long as the waves kept coming, she would keep charging into them.
-But, of course, the waves did not stop.
-And at the end of the day she lay, wrapped in a blanket, as he father and his brothers build a bonfire, listening to the waves pound and pound and pound against the shore.
-She did not doubt that those waves were still pounding to this day.

-And the young girl had grown into a woman.
-Taken an innkeepers son as husband.
-So she had come to Robrecht to help him keep one of the family's inns.
-She knew the work would be hard, but she took it on joyfully.
-How in love she had been with Royrick.
-So full of life, of energy.
-They worked and fought and loved and laughed.
-Oh God they had laughed.
-With strangers and friends and regulars.
-The inn had always been full in those happier, departed days.

-She had thought of the Inn as an ocean.
-People coming in an out on the tides, each day a composed of it's own, wavelike cycles.
-The lapping waves of early morning, rekindling the kitchen fires, heating the porridge touched with cinnamon to bring weary travelers and bleary drunks around to a new day.

-The pounding waves to he mid-day kitchen, ovens fired and roasting meat.
-The two and for

-The weekly washing of the sheets.
-And night-time when they would pour in for dinner.
-Then pouring tankards of the rich beer brewed from sweet, upstream water of the River Swift before all of Robrecht had had a chance to dump piss, shit and kitchen scraps in it.

-Then collapsing into bed, waiting for Royrick to stumble in.
-The brief embrace of love, and then -- all too soon, leaving a warm bed as the first waves of dawn lapped at her window once again.

-And there she was, dashing in and out of the waves, like a young girl, her black hair flying behind her like a pennant.
-It had been a hard life, but it had been enough.

-Until one morning Royrick hadn't arisen from the bed.
-She thought he was just drunk.
-That happened often enough with men, but by the time she and the help had packed the ovens for their long afternoon roast, she realized that he had not stumbled downstairs.
-He husband could be many things, people having moods like the ocean.

-> she tells Boltac that she wants to see the ocean again -- and that's how we know she's back to scared little girl.

-# Borrow a Cup of Ale #

-> what's the next thing?
-Like, logically?

-Introducing Asarah.

-Wizard sitting in Boltac's seat.

-We need to introduce Asarah -- Asarah's POV?

-With a slurping noise, Boltac sucked the marrow from a leg of lamb.
-Then he wiped his chin with a trencher of bread, sucked a mighty gulp of ale and said, "Asarah, I will wager that you make the finest lamb of any wench in any tavern in any land."

-"You're a bold man, to call the mistress of the house a wench in her own establishment," answered the dark-haired woman behind the bar, pretending to be upset.

-"It is because someday, I will make an honest woman of you."

-"It will take a better man than you."

-"A better man than I would fall afoul of your charms and be ruined.
-I am cunning, I have a fortune, I will tame you yet."

-Asarah laughed and returned to the kitchen.
-It was an old game she played with most all of her customers, but with Boltac, somehow it was different.
-For one thing, he was not just another traveller.
-He was a man of standing in the town of Robrecht.
-A merchant who kept his store across the street from the inn.
-He was rumored to have a great fortune, but there was always a worried sadness about him.
-And if he had a fortune, why did he stay here.
-He could have gone anywhere in the four Kingdoms.
-Why would anyone stay in this clammy, dismal center of the nowhere called Robrecht?

-He was not what you would call handsome.
-His hair had thinned and beneath his broad shoulders he was running to fat.
-That didn't bother Asarah.
-Neither did the the fact that he always tried to cheat her on his bill.
-Claiming that she had overcharged him, or that an ale was bad halfway through didn't bother her either.
-Supposedly he was wealthy enough to drink in any Inn or establishment he wanted.
-With the Duke, even, but he always seemed to wind up back at the Bent Eelpout.

-It was a strange courtship, to be sure.
-But, pretty as she was, Asarah was no spring maid any more.
-And courtship, any courtship was a flattery to be welcomed.
-Since her husband had passed and left her freighted and weighed with the responsibility's of a

-Besides, Boltac could have

-Asarah dropped two roast chickens and another leg of lamb at a table and scanned the room.
-At this instant everyone was fed and watered and aled.
-She had the moment to herself.
-Tucking her tray under her arm she made her way back to the bar.

-"Asarah, can I borrow an ale," asked Boltac.

-"I hate to think what condition you'll give it back to me."
-She quipped and was pleased to see that he smiled back.
+The hurried, hard-working, yet beautiful mistress of the Inn, turned away from a table she was clearing.
+When she saw who it was, the professional smile fell from her face and she asked, "And who's going to rescue you?"

+Boltac climbed up on a bar stool, and said, "No, no. I mean it this time.
+I have come to sweep you away from all this pointless drudgery.
+We shall journey to a far kingdom where I am Lord and Master and you will be my Queen."

+Asarah threw her thick, black mane of hair back from her face with one free hand.
+She walked behind the bar, set her hands on the well-worn wooden top and asked, "Whattya want Boltac?"

+"Only you my love."

+"Yeah, well, all you got is money.
+I ain't for sale.
+Now what are you having?"

-"I promise, it will be liquid.
-But seriously, can I borrow an ale?"
+"Asarah, can I borrow an ale?"

 "What?
+Borrow an ale?"

+"My point exactly!"

+"Borrow?"

+"Yes."

-No. Who asks such a thing?"
+"Who asks such a thing?"

 "Exactly!" said Boltac, pounding his fist on the bar.
 "Who asks such a thing?
 But people do.
 I swear to heaven they do.
 A young man, not 20 minutes ago, walked into my store and had the nerve to ask me if he could borrow a sword."

 "What?
-You mean like you'd ask a neighbor to borrow a cup of sugar."
+You mean like you'd ask a neighbor to borrow a cup of sugar?"

 "Yes, exactly.
 Except when you borrow a cup of sugar, you don't go off and use it to get yourself killed trying to save some damn fool...
-Priestess of Dar.
+Priestess of Dar."

-"Oh, virgin love," she said with a look in her eye that made Boltac realize that shattering her illusions about the Priestess of Dar would be the wrong thing to do.
+"Oh, virgin love," she said with a moony look in her eye.

-"Hmmm," he said into his beer.
+"En-henh," said Boltac.
+"How about I rent an ale?"

-"So, did you loan him the sword?"
+Asarah poured a tankard of ale out of the keg and set it on the bar in front of Boltac.
+Then she asked, "So, did you loan him the sword?"

-"No," snapped Boltac, foam flying from his lips.
+"No," snapped Boltac, beer flying from his lips.
 "I hit him over the head with a club, dragged him across the street and left him unconscious on the bench out front."

 Now her eyes flashed dark against the wave of her hair.
 "How *could* you?"